 Enrolment: This is an open enrolment program.
 A student who has completed 4.0 credits may enrol in the program.

-To acquire a Minor in Material Culture and Semiotics, you'll need to complete a total of 4.0 credits, as explained below.
+To acquire a Minor in Material Culture and Semiotics, students will complete a total of 4.0 credits.

 Please note:

-- Only 1.0 credit (at most) from the 100 Level will be counted towards your total
+- A maximum of 1.0 credit at the 100 level will be counted towards the Minor.

-- Up to 1.0 credit may be chosen from approved courses offered by other departments (see list of Cognate Courses below)
+- A maximum of 1.0 credit may be chosen from approved courses offered by other departments (see list of Cognate Courses below).

 Mandatory Courses